VinayShetyeOfficial/flight-delay-insurance-system/README.md

-# 🛫 Flight Delay Insurance System [🛠️ Under Devlopment]
+# 🛫 Flight Delay Insurance System
 <!-- [[Live Preview](https://flight-delay-insurance.vercel.app/)] -->

 A comprehensive flight booking and delay insurance system developed using Next.js, TypeScript, and Tailwind CSS.
 This project aims to provide users with a seamless experience for booking flights and purchasing insurance against potential delays or cancellations.